Mongolian gerbil

 The Mongolian gerbil, also referred to as the Mongolian jird (Meriones unguiculatus), is a rodent belonging to the subfamily Gerbillinae.
 Their body size is typically 110–135 mm, with a 95–120 mm tail, and body weight 60–130 g, with adult males larger than females.
-The animal is used in science and research or kept as a small house pet.
-Their use in science dates back to the latter half of the 19th century, but they only started to be kept as pets in the English-speaking world after 1954, when they were brought to the United States.
+The animal is used in science for research or kept as a small house pet.
+Their use in science dates back to the later half of the 19th century, but they only started to be kept as pets in the English-speaking world after 1954, when they were brought to the United States.
 However, their use in scientific research has fallen out of favor.

 Taxonomy and evolution

 The first known mention of gerbils came in 1866, by Father Armand David, who sent "yellow rats" to the French National Museum of Natural History in Paris, from northern China.
 They were named Gerbillus unguiculatus by the scientist Alphonse Milne-Edwards in 1867.

 There is a popular misconception about the meaning of this scientific name, appearing both in printed works and in websites, due to the genus Meriones sharing the name with Greek warrior Meriones in Homer's Iliad; however, translations like "clawed warrior" are incorrect.
 The genus was named by Johann Karl Wilhelm Illiger in 1811, deriving from the Greek word μηρος (femur).
 Combined with 'unguiculate', meaning to have claws or nails in Latin, the name can be loosely translated as 'clawed femur'.